matthewyang204/homebrew-formulae-casks/Formula/README.md

 **2. icu4c 73**
 This is required for the Qt 6.5 formala in this tap, please install it manually if qmake crashes on run.

+**3. dproc**
+A basic CLI data processor, designed to be fed data and output data directly from the commandline.
+Check out at the repo [page](https://github.com/matthewyang204/dproc).